Dobel's Cento

 Dobel's Cento (1 March 1989 – 5 February 2018) was a horse who competed in International Grand Prix show jumping competitions.
 He stood at 16.3½ hh (171 cm) and was an approved stud for Oldenburg, Rhinelander and Belgian Warmblood.

-With German rider Otto Becker, the stallion has won medals in the 2000 and 2004 Summer Olympic Games.
-He was bred by Heinrich Schoof of Büsum, Germany.
+With German rider Otto Becker, the stallion won medals in the 2000 and 2004 Summer Olympic Games.
+He was bred by Heinrich Schoof of Büsum, Germany, and spent 11 years competing with Otto Becker.
+He was retired at age 17 in 2006.
+During his show career, Dobel's Cento won €1,026,188 in international competition.

+Dobel's Cento was euthanized after contracting pneumonia at age 28.